salghamdi93/alghamdi-portfolio/final_project_part_1.md

 # Project Structure
 Setup:
-After all these years, global child labor is still a major issue in the world that still deprive children of their basic rights.
+After all these years, global child labor is still a major issue in the world that still deprive children of their basic rights.<br>
 Conflict:
 * How many children are in child labor?
 And how many work in the hazardous situation?
 * What’s the proportion of children engaged in labor by country?